 Nature and the weather are major influences in Scandinavia: homes are made warm and cosy for the freezing winter months – not just literally with log burners, but also through incorporating wood and natural materials.
 In her book, Niki Brantmark, owner of the interior design blogMy Scandinavian Home, presents a wide-ranging collection of these beautiful homes and explores how the Scandinavian lifestyle is reflected in them all.

-Decorating with vintage, do you know how to do it?
+Do you hang out at Pinterest a lot, pinning images of beautiful, eclectic rooms and wondering if you are ever going to be able to recreate something similar?
 Where do people find all these perfect vintage pieces of furniture and objects?
 How do they put it all together?

 Your home should be pleasing to your eye.
-You have to live there, so buy what you love!
+You have to live there.
 If you don’t love your decor, you will not feel comfortable in your own home.
 If you love those crazy antlers or that old travel trunk, use them!
-Decorating with vintage should be fun, so be brave.

 Many people think that if they own one piece of oak furniture, the rest has to match.
 But wood is just a colour.
 Vintage furniture that was meant to last was made of wood.
-When decorating with vintage check for tones in the wood grain that may be complimentary to one another.
+Check for tones in the wood grain that may be complimentary to one another.

 True design comes from mixing unexpected elements, colours, and textures.
 With vintage furniture, you run the risk of looking like you live in a time warp – same goes for vintage clothing.
-When decorating with vintage don’t be afraid to mix decades, vintage and modern, and shapes.
+Don’t be afraid to mix decades, vintage and modern, and shapes.
 A very ornate antique cabinet can look amazing when given pride of place against a fresh white wall, next to a fairly inexpensive standard lamp from Ikea.

 The goal of decorating with vintage is two fold – owning quality constructed pieces and creating a unique, eclectic look.
 If you happen to find a fabulous dressing table, but have no room or need for one, try re-purposing it without the mirror as a storage sideboard or desk in the living room.
 A double door antique wardrobe could turn into a fabulous kitchen pantry with new shelves top to bottom, and painted in a vibrant blue.